shihaocao/scao-quartz-website/content/builds/helmet.md

 - Spray extremely slowly to create a spattering effect
 - Standard spray fast arcing
 - Go back over with acrylic marker to create squiggles, highlights, and the front side X's.

+The inspiration to combine a bunch of different techniques came from this instagram post: https://www.instagram.com/reel/DLbwRyjI1J0/

 First pass looks pretty good!